Nootropics Expert

 One American study with 159 stroke patients found that 600 – 900 mg of Nefiracetam daily for 12 weeks produced a significant improvement in mood in the most severely depressed patients.[iii]

 Nefiracetam also prolongs the opening of calcium channels.
 Keeping neurotransmitters active longer.
-Improving memory formation and recall.
+Improving memory formation and long-term memory and recall.

 Students report this is the best racetam for studying because when using Nefiracetam they have better attention span, motivation, and less apathy and mental fatigue.

-Many users report a calm focus and being able to articulate thoughts, and improved speaking ability when using Nefiracetam.
+Many users report cognitive benefits such as calm focus and being able to articulate thoughts, and improved speaking ability when using Nefiracetam.

 And one of the coolest benefits are the visual effects when using Nefiracetam.
 It feels like your brain is processing a broader spectrum of what’s in your visual range.
 Nature and your surroundings look more vibrant and beautiful.